On Air Now

 It's commonly thought that the opening lyrics to the Hoppus and DeLonge-penned track are:

-However, a tweet by Hoppus last weekend saw him allude to the famous song by writing: "Due to personal reasons I will be wearing cologne to get the feeling right."
+However, a tweet by Hoppus this year saw him allude to the famous song by writing: "Due to personal reasons I will be wearing cologne to get the feeling right."

 Due to personal reasons I will be wearing cologne to get the feeling right.— mark hoppus. (@markhoppus) February 17, 2019